Pat Buchanan

-Early life
+Early life and education

-Buchanan was born in Washington, D.C., a son of William Baldwin Buchanan (August 13, 1905, in Virginia – January 19, 1988 in Washington, D.C.), a partner in an accounting firm, and his wife Catherine Elizabeth (Crum) Buchanan (December 23, 1911, in Charleroi, Washington County, Pennsylvania – September 18, 1995, in Oakton, Fairfax County, Virginia), a nurse and a homemaker.
-Buchanan had six brothers (Brian, Henry, James, John, Thomas, and William Jr.) and two sisters (Kathleen Theresa and Angela Marie, nicknamed Bay).
-Bay served as U.S. Treasurer under Ronald Reagan.
-His father was of Irish, English, and Scottish ancestry, and his mother was of German descent.
-He had a great-grandfather who fought in the American Civil War in the Confederate States Army, which is why he is a member of the Sons of Confederate Veterans.
-He admires Robert E. Lee, Douglas MacArthur and Joseph McCarthy.
+Patrick Joseph Buchanan was born in Washington, D.C., on November 2, 1938, to William Baldwin Buchanan (1905-1988), a partner in an accounting firm, and his wife Catherine Elizabeth Crum (1911-1995), a nurse and homemaker.

+Buchanan had six brothers, Brian, Henry, James, John, Thomas, and William Jr., and two sisters, Kathleen and Angela, who would later go on to serve as U.S. Treasurer during the Reagan administration.
+Buchanan's father was of Irish, English, and Scottish ancestry, and his mother was of German descent.
+He had a great-grandfather who fought in the American Civil War in the Confederate States Army, which earned Buchanan membership in the Sons of Confederate Veterans.
+He admires Robert E. Lee, Douglas MacArthur, and Joseph McCarthy.

-Of his Southern ancestry, Buchanan has written:
+Buchanan described his Southern ancestry, writing:

-Buchanan was born into a Catholic family and attended Catholic schools, including the Jesuit-run Gonzaga College High School.
-As a student at a Catholic college—Georgetown University—he was in the Reserve Officers' Training Corps (ROTC) but did not complete the program.
-He earned his bachelor's degree in English from Georgetown, and received his draft notice after he graduated in 1960.
-The District of Columbia draft board exempted Buchanan from military service because of reactive arthritis, classifying him as 4-F. He received a master's degree in journalism from Columbia University in 1962, writing his thesis on the expanding trade between Canada and Cuba.
+Buchanan was born into a Catholic family and attended Catholic schools, including the Jesuit-run Gonzaga College High School in Washington, D.C.
+He then attended Georgetown University, where he participated in, but did not complete, the Reserve Officers' Training Corps (ROTC) program.
+In 1960, he graduated with a bachelor's degree in English.
+He subsequently received his draft notice, but the District of Columbia Draft Board exempted Buchanan from military service because of reactive arthritis, classifying him as 4-F. He then attended the Graduate School of Journalism at Columbia University, where he wrote his thesis on the expanding trade between Canada and Cuba and was awarded a master's degree in journalism in 1962.

 Career

 St. Louis Globe-Democrat editorial writer

-Buchanan joined the St. Louis Globe-Democrat at age 23.
-During the first year of the United States embargo against Cuba in 1961, Canada–Cuba trade tripled.
+After receiving his master's degree, at age 23, Buchanan joined the St. Louis Globe-Democrat.
+In 1961, during the first year of the U.S. embargo against Cuba following the Cuban Revolution, trade between Canada and Cuba tripled.
 The Globe-Democrat published a rewrite of Buchanan's Columbia master's project under the eight-column banner "Canada sells to Red Cuba — And Prospers" eight weeks after Buchanan started at the paper.
-According to Buchanan's memoir Right from the Beginning, this article was a career milestone.
-Buchanan later said the embargo strengthened the communist regime and he turned against it.
-Buchanan was promoted to assistant editorial page editor in 1964 and supported Barry Goldwater's presidential campaign.
-The Globe-Democrat did not endorse Goldwater, and Buchanan speculated there was a clandestine agreement between the paper and President Lyndon B. Johnson.
-Buchanan recalled: "The conservative movement has always advanced from its defeats ...
-I can't think of a single conservative who was sorry about the Goldwater campaign."
-According to the foreword (written by Pat Buchanan) in some editions of Goldwater's Conscience of a Conservative, Buchanan was a member of the Young Americans for Freedom and wrote press releases for that organization.
-He served as an executive assistant in the Nixon, Mudge, Rose, Guthrie, Alexander, and Mitchell law offices in New York City in 1965.
+In his memoir, Right from the Beginning, he considered the column a career milestone, though he later said the embargo against Cuba strengthened the communist regime and opposed it.
+In 1964, Buchanan was promoted to assistant editorial page editor, and he supported Barry Goldwater's presidential campaign that year, though the Globe-Democrat did not endorse Goldwater.
+Buchanan speculated there was a clandestine agreement between the newspaper and incumbent U.S. president Lyndon B. Johnson.
+Buchanan recalled, "the conservative movement has always advanced from its defeats...I can't think of a single conservative who was sorry about the Goldwater campaign."

+Buchanan authored the foreword to several editions of Goldwater's book, The Conscience of a Conservative.
+He was a member of Young Americans for Freedom and wrote press releases for the organization.
+In 1965, he was executive assistant at Nixon, Mudge, Rose, Guthrie, Alexander, and Mitchell, the law firm where Richard Nixon launched his professional comeback following his resignation in August 1974 over the Watergate scandal.